Patrick Rumore - The NJ Homeowner’s Guide to Lower Taxes and Better Living

 But here is where the nuance comes in.

-Scenario A: Taxes Are High, but Still Under the Cap Let us say you pay:
+Scenario A: Taxes Are High, but Still Under the Cap

-• Thirty thousand in property taxes • Ten thousand in state income tax Total: Forty thousand
+• Thirty thousand in property taxes • Ten thousand in state income tax -Total: Forty thousand

 Under the new rules, you can theoretically deduct all of it if you itemize and if your other deductions and credits fall into place.

-Scenario B: Taxes Exceed the Cap Now suppose you pay: • Forty five thousand in property taxes • Fifteen thousand in state income tax Total: Sixty thousand
+• Forty five thousand in property taxes • Fifteen thousand in state income tax -Total: Sixty thousand

 You can still only deduct up to forty thousand.
 That means the remaining twenty thousand dollars in taxes provides no federal deduction benefit.
-If your taxes are extremely high, the SALT expansion helps, but it does not eliminate the burden.

 Think of the SALT deduction as a potential discount on taxes.

+“Great!
+The SALT deduction went up.
+That means I can stay in my current high tax town and it will all work out.”
 But this ignores a fundamental reality.
 Even if your taxes are fully deductible, they are still leaving your pocket every year.
-Even if you get a tax break, money spent is money spent.
+Even if you get a tax break, money spent is still money spent.

-If you can move to a town where: • The taxes are lower • The schools are just as good or better • The lifestyle fits your goals • The appreciation potential is stronger
+• The taxes are lower • The schools are just as good or better • The lifestyle fits your goals • The appreciation potential is stronger

 23

-CHAPTER 5 HOW LOWER TAXES LET YOU BUY MORE HOUSE FOR THE SAME MONTHLY COST This chapter is often the moment where things click for homeowners.
+CHAPTER 5 HOW LOWER TAXES LET Y AXES LET YOU BUY MORE HOUSE FOR THE S OR THE SAME MONTHLY COST This chapter is often the moment where things click for homeowners.
 Once you see how taxes influence monthly affordability, everything becomes clearer.
 Many people think that moving to a better town or a larger home will automatically cost more.
 But in New Jersey, that is not always the case.
-Sometimes, moving to a better town will cost you less.
-How Lenders Look at Monthly Payments When a lender evaluates your ability to buy a home, they look at your total monthly payment, not just your mortgage.

-Your total cost includes: • Mortgage principal • Mortgage interest • Property taxes • Homeowner’s insurance • Condo or HOA fees if applicable
+• Mortgage principal • Mortgage interest • Property taxes • Homeowner’s insurance • Condo or HOA fees if applicable

-A Real Example of How This Plays Out Let us say you currently pay: • $30k per year in taxes • That is $2,500 per month 24
+• $30k per year in taxes • That is $2,500 per month

-If you move to a town where taxes are: • $18k per year • That is $1,500 per month
+• $18k per year • That is $1,500 per month

 You now have 1,000 dollars of monthly breathing room.

-Depending on rates and loan products, that 1,000 dollars might translate into an extra: • $150k to $200k in buying power
+Depending on rates and loan products, that 1,000 dollars might translate into an extra:

-Or it might simply mean: • Lower monthly payments • Less financial stress • More ability to save or invest
+• Lower monthly payments • Less financial stress • More ability to save or invest

-A Text Based Chart to Visualize Buying Power Please Note: These numbers are approximate.
+Please Note: These numbers are approximate.
 They depend on many factors including your credit score, interest rate, lender, loan type, debt to income ratio, and down payment.
-Additional Buying Power Approx. ----------------------------------------------------------------------- $400 $60,000 to $72,000 $600 $90,000 to $110,000 $800 $120,000 to $150,000 $1,000 $150,000 to $190,000 $1,200 $175,000 to $220,000 $1,500 $225,000 to $275,000 Monthly Savings This is one of the most powerful concepts in New Jersey real estate because it means you may not have to compromise on your lifestyle or your dream neighborhood.
-You may be able to get both.
+Add'l Buying Power Approx. ----------------------------------------------------------------------- $400 $60,000 to $72,000 $600 $90,000 to $110,000 Monthly Property Tax Savings

 26